-- On April 13, 2021, we are hosting an initial public information session regarding the potential disposal of the south portion of the Fleming school site, before the consideration by the Board about declaring the site as surplus to future educational needs of the school district.
+- On April 13, 2021, VSB staff hosted an initial public information session regarding the potential disposal of the south portion of the Fleming school site, before the consideration by the Board about declaring the site as surplus to future educational needs of the school district.

-- There will be two online information sessions offered on the same evening, April 13, 2021 to provide more opportunities for more people to attend.
-The presentation for each session will be the same for both sessions.
+- Two online information sessions were offered on the same evening, April 13, 2021 to provide more opportunities for more people to attend.
+The presentation for each session was the same for both sessions.

-The first session will focus on educational stakeholders and questions related to education are encouraged.
-Translations via captions will be available for this session in Chinese (Simplified), Chinese (Traditional), Vietnamese, Tagalog, Spanish, and Arabic.
+The first session focused on educational stakeholders and questions related to education were encouraged.
+Translations via captions were available for this session in Chinese (Simplified), Chinese (Traditional), Vietnamese, Tagalog, Spanish, and Arabic.

-The second session will be open to the broader public.
-Non-education aspects will be the main focus.
-Any member of the school community are also welcome to join.
+A second session was also held and open to the broader public.
+Non-education aspects were the main focus.
+Any member of the school community were also welcome to join.
 Translations via captions will be available for this session in Japanese, Korean, Russian, Portuguese, Hindi, and Persian.

-- If the Board passes a resolution to declare the site as surplus, additional public input and consultation will also occur through
+- On May 25, 2021, the Board passed a resolution to declare the site as surplus.
+Additional public input and consultation will also occur through the disposal process.

 - Parents and staff may direct questions to the Facilities Department.